Sponsoring another member of your family

 Children age 22 or over must fulfill these two conditions:

-- be unable to meet their needs due to a physical or mental disability, at least since the date of their 22nd birthday, and
+- Be unable to meet their needs due to a physical or mental disability; and

-You must include the family members who accompany the sponsored person in your undertaking application.
+You must declare the family members accompanying the sponsored person in your undertaking application.